The Acid Queen: Tina Turner version

-"Acid Queen" is the third single released from the Tina Turner album Acid Queen, following "Baby, Get It On" and "Whole Lotta Love".
+"Acid Queen" is the third single released from the Tina Turner album of the same name, following "Baby, Get It On" and "Whole Lotta Love".
 The single was released in the UK in January 1976.
-The record was produced by Danny Diante and Spencer Proffer.
+The record was produced by Denny Diante and Spencer Proffer.
 "Acid Queen" was Turner's last single before her departure from the Ike & Tina Turner Revue in 1976.

 A different recording of the song is also included on the soundtrack album to the 1975 film Tommy in which Turner stars as the Acid Queen.
 The original soundtrack version of the song has been featured in the Tina Turner compilation albums The Collected Recordings - Sixties to Nineties (1994), Tina!
 (2008) and The Platinum Collection (2009).
 It has also been included in some Ike & Tina Turner compilations, including Proud Mary: The Best of Ike & Tina Turner (1991).

 The song was also featured on Turner's 50th Anniversary Tour in 2008 with added elements of "Won't Get Fooled Again" and was included on the DVD of the live album Tina Live.